 Note: This is a rant I made on a pioneering social media platform that has since been relegated into history.
 At a time when emojis were not yet invented and competing platforms were still on the drawing boards, Friendster taught us so many lessons.

 OK, it’s not about Buhay Hong Kong.
 Let’s talk about Friendster.
 (I did talk about it before.)

 It seems that many are asking why can’t I add newly found acquaintances here in Friendster.
 I don’t add everyone who requests; it does not mean that if you have a thousand contacts, you are the friendliest of them all.
-Neither do someone who has two friends in the list is the one shunned away by everybody.
+Neither does someone who has two friends on the list is the one shunned away by everybody.

 Here are some informal rules that regulate my account.
 Don’t take them too seriously: